dhana2403/GTEx_Pro/README.md

 This repository contains the academic version of the GTEx_pro pipeline for RNA-seq data analysis.
 It provides a comprehensive workflow for analyzing gene expression data from various tissues, facilitating downstream analysis and interpretation.
 This workflow implements a robust and accurate preprocessing pipeline for analyzing gene expression data of GTEx effectively correcting for batch effects while using sex as a covariate

 **Features:**
-- Implements basic normalization and batch correction using SVA.
+- Integrates basic normalization and batch correction using SVA.
 - Provides reproducible preprocessing pipeline for tissue-specific gene expression analysis.